 In a new move, the release of arguably one of New Zealand’s most aristocratic range of wines has taken on a new timeframe.
 Church Road TOM is a tribute to Tom McDonald (1907-1987), a visionary winemaker who devoted his life to producing outstanding wines at Church Road Winery (formerly known as McWilliams Wines) in Hawke’s Bay.
-McDonald is widely regarded as the father of red winemaking in New Zealand and in terms of chardonnay he was one of the first kiwi winemakers to create high quality chardonnay, and it’s this devotion to creating fine wines that’s seen him leave a remarkable legacy and help cement an enviable future for both Church Road and Hawke’s Bay wine in general.
+McDonald is widely regarded as the father of red winemaking in New Zealand and in terms of chardonnay he was one of the first kiwi winemakers to create high quality examples, and it’s this devotion to creating fine wines that’s seen him leave a remarkable legacy and help cement an enviable future for both Church Road and Hawke’s Bay wine in general.

 I was lucky enough to be there when the inaugural 1995 vintage of Church Road TOM Cabernet Sauvignon was celebrated at the opening of the Tom McDonald Cellar at Church Road winery.
-There were fantastic stories about this towering man in skill, stature and personality and twenty years later the company have chosen to amend the annual release date of these wines until Tom McDonald’s birthday, September 12.
+There were fantastic stories about this towering man in skill, stature and personality and twenty years later the company have chosen to amend the annual release date of these wines to Tom McDonald’s birthday, September 12.
 This year there are three wines given a TOM moniker and they were presented to me at a dinner crafted by the team at The Grill by Sean Connolly at SkyCityGrand over the following menu:

 Mega Seafood Platter (scampi crudo, kingfish, snapper, Mt Cook salmon, yellow fin tuna, Queensland prawns, Cloudy Bay clams, Alaskan king crab, Coromandel green lip mussels, freshly shucked NZ oysters, Fermin Serrano, Wagyu Bresaola cold cuts and pickles.